gvlk/Fuzzy-Land-Pricing/README.md

 </div>

 ## Overview
 The Land Pricing Project is a Python-based system that utilizes fuzzy logic to estimate land prices.
-By considering factors such as land area, distance from the avenue, and distance from the beach, the system generates estimated price ranges.
+By considering factors such as land area, distance from the avenue, and distance from the beach, the system generates a estimated price.
 Users can input land attributes to receive estimated prices and compare them to real prices for validation.

 ## Installation